IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Caliburn Guardians fade in when summoned

+-Redid the visuals on True Moonlight's projectiles, enjoy fancy 1.4 style trails!

 -One of Draken's lines now that Serious Sam 4 was released

+-Dank Crates now give Bars and crafting materials seperately (you get more look now, also added Transmutation Powder to the drops)

 -Heralds of the horsemen no longer require both a Hardy Saddle and Slimy Saddle, but rather either to make them easier to craft.

 -Cratrosity can no longer hit the player if they are not actively moving towards them (they can still hit the playing when flying side to side thou) to prevent cheat hits

+-Cobalt Wraith's Swords are more vulnerable to knockback and their Waterbolt attack has an extra 100 frames of cooldown

--Jab-lins are cheaper/can craft more of them
+-Jab-lins/Transmutation Powder are cheaper/can craft more of them

--All Thrower gloves are cheaper to craft and cost only leather now instead of tattered cloth, removed the Detonator from Throwable Boulder Trap's crafting recipe
+-All Thrower gloves are cheaper to craft and cost only leather now instead of tattered cloth, removed the Detonator from Throwable Boulder Trap's crafting recipe, Rioter's Glove buffed by 1 damage and has been moved to hardmode; Ale, Bones, Molotovs, and Spiky Balls do more damage from it

 -Wraith Core Fragments cost more in Mutant's shop

 -Peacekeeper's Duster's town life regen now works during boss fights, fighting a boss in your NPC's town is a high risk factor anyways

 -Avali Scythe and Glass Swords are cheaper to craft

+-Rebalanced Terra Trident: it has been moved to post all mech bosses

 -Reworked Tidal Charm: it has been given a new game-changing property, check it out!